 The first link in the guidance network is the Form Teacher.
 All students are assigned to a form class and the teacher is their first point of reference.
 The form teacher has a special responsibility for the welfare and progress of the class.
 Routine notes about absence, health matters, uniform, homework etc should be addressed to the form teacher.
 Form teachers have a wealth of knowledge about the progress and behaviour of students in their class.

 Student Support

-Our Student Support office, managed by Tracey Hardy, supports students with their pastoral needs, monitors attendance and liaises with families and outside agencies.
+Our Student Support Office, managed by Tracey Hardy, supports students with their pastoral needs and monitors attendance.